asengupta/inductor/src/hypothesis_mcp_README.md

 - `update_hypothesis`: Update a hypothesis by its ID
 - `delete_hypothesis`: Delete a hypothesis by its ID
 - `find_hypotheses`: Find hypotheses matching the given criteria
+- `get_all_hypotheses`: Retrieve all available Hypothesis instances from the database

 ### Examples